m-salman-a/dotfiles/README.md

 - [X] formatting is different from Vscode even after running dart format
 - [?] import not updating when renaming file
 - [X] completion takes a long time when first running neovim
-- [ ] which-key annoying popup when going to visual mode
+- [X] which-key annoying popup when going to visual mode
+- [X] dev-log still opens in a vertical split
+- [ ] fix DAP not launching when there is no .vscode/launch.json